Dapp Industry Grew By 10% in May Despite DeFi Declines

 Full disclaimer: This platform includes third party opinions.
 We do not endorse their accuracy.
 Digital asset prices can be volatile.
 Do your own research.
 See full terms here.

+The decentralized application (dApp) industry experienced significant growth of 9.97% in May, according to the latest monthly report by DappRadar.
+The report revealed that the industry reached an impressive average of 1,967,051 daily unique active wallets (dUAW).
+The research attributed this growth to the thriving gaming sector and the expanding decentralized finance (DeFi) landscape, despite a decline in the total value locked in DeFi.

-The gaming sector was dominant, with 36% of all dapp activity and 711,913 dUAW.
-It grew by 5.97% in May from the previous month.
-Blockchain gaming also had 77% dominance over the transactions of the entire dapp industry, with 550 million transactions, the report said.
+The report emphasized the promising growth and stability of the gaming and DeFi sectors, underscoring the industry’s overall importance.
+The gaming sector emerged as the dominant force, accounting for 36% of all dApp activity and boasting 711,913 dUAW.
+It witnessed a steady growth rate of 5.97% compared to the previous month.
+Furthermore, blockchain gaming alone dominated the transactions within the entire dApp industry with an impressive 77% share, totaling 550 million transactions.

-Unique active DeFi wallets increased by 18% to 607,945, giving the sector a 31% dapp market share.
-Social dapps was the third largest sector of the industry, with a 12% dominance but a 5% decline in dUAW for the month.
+DeFi also displayed remarkable growth, as unique active wallets increased by 18% to 607,945, granting the sector a 31% dApp market share.
+Conversely, social dApps, despite being the third-largest sector with a 12% dominance, experienced a 5% decline in dUAW during the same month.

-However, the report noted a decline in DeFi total value locked for the month:
+However, the report highlighted a noteworthy decline in the total value locked (TVL) for DeFi in May.
+The TVL decreased by 4.3%, dropping to $79.16 billion.
+DeFiLlama, another source, reported a similar decline, estimating the TVL at $52.74 billion for the same period.

-“Despite the growing hype and increased adoption of DeFi protocols, the TVL presents a contrasting narrative, experiencing a 4.3% decrease, dropping to $79.16 billion.”

-DeFiLlama has a different figure for TVL at $52.74 billion, but it confirms that the figure fell in May.

-BNB Chain was the market leader for dapp activity, with an 8.68% increase to reach 532,056 dUAW.

-“Interestingly, the observed increase in dUAW occurred in blockchains offering DeFi products,” the report observed.
+BNB Chain emerged as the market leader for dApp activity, registering an 8.68% increase to reach 532,056 dUAW.
+The report noted that this growth in dUAW occurred primarily in blockchains offering DeFi products, adding an exciting dynamic to the overall picture.

-Stargate Finance was the most popular dapp for the month in terms of dUAW, with just over two million.
-As a result, it has now surpassed PancakeSwap for this metric, following a 40% increase in users in May.
+Among the top-performing dApps for the month, Stargate Finance stood out with over two million dUAW, surpassing PancakeSwap after experiencing a remarkable 40% increase in user base during May.

-Low volumes and volatility have kept crypto assets tightly range-bound, but on-chain data suggests a breakout is imminent.
+While the crypto markets witnessed a 2% decline in total market capitalization, they remained relatively stable throughout the month.
+The total market cap stands at $1.18 trillion, showing a 0.9% increase on the day of writing.
+Bitcoin (BTC) made marginal gains, surpassing $27,000 once again, while Ethereum (ETH) rose by 1.5% to $1,883.

+Despite the low volumes and volatility that have constrained crypto assets within a tight range, on-chain data suggests an imminent breakout.
+Traders and investors eagerly anticipate the next market trend, which could bring significant opportunities and challenges for the crypto industry in the near future.

-The post Dapp Industry Grew by 10% in May Despite DeFi Declines appeared first on CryptoPotato.
+The post Dapp Industry Grew by 10% in May Despite DeFi Declines appeared first on BitcoinWorld.

 View full text